 Bard College’s Globalization and International Affairs (BGIA) Program provides a unique opportunity for university students and recent graduates to engage in the study and practice of human rights law, civil society development, political economy, ethics and writing on international affairs.
 BGIA blends traditional coursework in these fields with internships at world-class international organizations in New York City.
-Summer 2014, May 28- July 25, BGIA will operate a highly selective, 8-week program for 20 students, who will be expected to take two courses and intern up to 40 hours per week.
+From May 27 to July 24, 2015 BGIA will operate a highly selective, 8-week program for up to 20 students, who will be expected to take two courses and intern 20 - 40 hours per week.

 The Internship Program

 Students intern with international affairs organizations based in New York City.
 These include governmental, nonprofit, media, and corporate entities working in diverse areas of global concern.
 To insure a high quality, substantive experience, students have a mentor at the internship who supervises and structures the internship.
 The Core Seminar provides students with an academic framework to contextualize their professional experiences.